bizubee/bizubee/README.md

 }
 ```

-Calling an async-generator returns an async iterator, this mean one can iterate over the price changes above with a for-on loop
+Calling an async-generator returns an async iterator, this means one can iterate over the price changes above with a for-on loop

 ```js
 for change on getStockPriceChanges('AOL')
 	doSomethingWithChange(change)
 ```

-Note that for-on loops can only exist within async functions, infact the above example is just sugar over
+Note that for-on loops can only exist within async functions, in fact the above example is just sugar over

 ```coffee
 const asyncIterator = getStockPriceChanges('AOL')